Good Times (Chic song)

-"Good Times" is a disco soul song by American R&B band Chic from their third album Risqué (1979).
-It ranks 68th on Rolling Stone's list of the 500 Greatest Songs of All Time, and has become one of the most sampled tunes in music history, most notably in hip hop music.
+"Good Times" is a disco soul song by American R&B band Chic, released in June 1979 by Atlantic Records as the first single from their third album, Risqué (1979).
+It was both written and produced by Bernard Edwards and Nile Rodgers, and peaked at number-one on the US Billboard Hot 100 on August 18, 1979.
+In Europe, the song peaked at number five on the UK Singles Chart and was a top-20 hit in Belgium, the Netherlands and Sweden.
+"Good Times" ranks 68th on Rolling Stone's list of the "500 Greatest Songs of All Time", and has become one of the most sampled songs in music history, most notably in hip hop music.
 Originally released with "A Warm Summer Night" on the B-side, it was reissued in 2004 with "I Want Your Love" on the B-side, a version which was certified Silver in the UK.

 Lyrics and inspiration

 The lyrics include a reference to Milton Ager's "Happy Days Are Here Again".
 It also contains lines based on lyrics featured in "About a Quarter to Nine" made famous by Al Jolson.
 Nile Rodgers has stated that these Great Depression-era lyrics were used as a hidden way to comment on the then-current economic conditions in the United States.

+It encourages listeners to don their roller skates and "participate", which alludes to the roller disco trend that peaked in 1979.

 In a 2015 interview Rodgers stated that "Good Times" was partly inspired by the 1974 Kool & The Gang song "Hollywood Swinging".